What to Pack for Bruges

 December, January, February

-Add: Insulated waterproof coat, Wool sweater/fleece, Thermal base layers, Warm hat, scarf, gloves, Waterproof boots
+Add: Insulated winter coat, Thermal underwear, Warm hat, scarf, and gloves, Waterproof boots with good traction

 Luggage Recommendation